 Fun fact: I once brought these greek yogurt deviled eggs to a family party without mentioning the healthy swap to anyone.
 Not only did I get a few compliments on them, I also left with an empty egg keeper!

-(That’s a cute little tray/container I have for transporting my eggs!)
 So not only did no one notice that I’d made the healthy substitution of greek yogurt, but people ate them right up.
+Win!

 Related Reading: Healthy Kale Salad Recipe: Sweet & Tangy Balsamic